 A behavior apology letter takes thought.
 It takes intention.
 And it takes sincerity.
 These are the things we WANT them to have but we can’t force feed them have.
 I’m such a big fan of apology letters.
 I have my kids write them to their teachers when I get a report of misbehavior at school.
 Apology letters are also useful for grandparents or other adults if my kids have been disrespectful.
 A letter of apology is even appropriate for peers when the situation calls for it.
 And you know what?
 My kids have gotten some in return.
 Including some sincere apology letters from me, which they cherish.
 Because sometimes words DO speak louder than actions.

+I hope you and your child found these tips useful for how to write an apology letter.
 A sincere apology letter can make a world of difference.
 We all make mistakes.
 Knowing how to say, “I’m sorry,” in a meaningful way is of life long use!
 Have you ever received a letter expressing regret?